-The MIG funding application is basically in the format of the MIG 1 Project Registration Form provided in Attachment B and using the guidelines / checklist in Attachment C. The application must be carried out using the MIS1 and a user name and password should be obtained through the municipality.
-The funding breakdown in the form requires identifying all sources of funding for the total cost of the scheme.
+The inputs for this appointment will originate primarily from the DWA feasibility study report.
+The MIG funding application is basically in the format of the MIG 1 Project Registration Form provided in Annexure B and using the guidelines / checklist in Annexure C. The application must be carried out using the MIS1 and a user name and password should be obtained through the municipality.
 (All professionals must follow the MIG and DWAF guidelines as detailed in Annexures A-F)